fusioncharts/dev_centre_docs/chart-guide/gauges-and-widgets/linear-gauge.md

 * Use the `dataStreamURL`parameter to set the path of the page, which is supposed to relay real-time data to the chart.
 If you have special characters as a part of the data stream URL, like **?** or **&**, you need to URL Encode the entire `dataStreamURL` attribute.
 Note that the page needs to be on the same sub-domain on which you host the chart and invoke it from.
 Otherwise, security will restrict it from accessing the data, and the real-time feature won't work.

-* Use the `refreshInterval`parameter to specify the number of seconds, after which the chart will look for new data.
+* Use the `refreshInterval`parameter to specify the number of seconds, after which The gauge will look  for new data.

 * Use the `dataStamp`parameter to add a constantly changing data stamp to the real-time data URL, so as to maintain a particular state.